hasura/graphql-engine/docs/graphql/manual/actions/index.rst

    ..
 Actions are supported in versions ``v.1.2.0`` and above.

-What is an action?
+Action description
 ------------------

-An action is a way to extend Hasura's mutation root with an entirely custom mutation.
-A custom mutation consists of the following parts:
+An action consists of the following parts:

 1. ``Definition``: The definition of the mutation
 2. ``Handler``: The logic to be run when the mutation is executed